date-fns-jalali/date-fns-jalali/README.md

 Using it makes [date-fns] operate in UTC but can be also used without it.

+Like everything else in the date-fns ecosystem, the library is build-size aware.
+The smallest component, `UTCDateMini,` is only `239 B`.

 **Need more than just UTC?** See [@date-fns/tz](https://github.com/date-fns/tz) that provides full time zone support.

 ## Installation